 Written by Rebecca Pittore

-Rebecca is a recent DC college grad who left the city of eternal brunch for the city of eternal spring to become a content writer at AllTheRooms in Medellin, Colombia.
+Rebecca is a recent DC college grad who left the city of eternal brunch for the city of eternal spring to become a content writer at AllTheRooms, the world’s first vacation rental search engine in Medellin, Colombia.
 Likes include puppies, hiking, books, and fighting injustice.
 Dislikes include spiders.